Board of Directors

 Audit Committee Financial Expert

-Pursuant to Section 407 of the Sarbanes-Oxley Act of 2002 and associated regulations, the Marathon Petroleum Corporation board of directors has determined that John P. Surma and Susan Tomasky each qualify as an "Audit Committee Financial Expert."
+Pursuant to Section 407 of the Sarbanes-Oxley Act of 2002 and associated regulations, the Marathon Petroleum Corporation board of directors has determined that Susan Tomasky qualifies as an "Audit Committee Financial Expert."

-The Marathon Petroleum Corporation Compensation Committee is composed solely of directors who satisfy all criteria for independence under applicable law and the rules of the New York Stock Exchange.
-The Compensation Committee Charter is set forth below.
+The Marathon Petroleum Corporation Compensation and Organization Development Committee is composed solely of directors who satisfy all criteria for independence under applicable law and the rules of the New York Stock Exchange.
+The Compensation and Organization Development Committee Charter is set forth below.

 Corporate Governance and Nominating Committee